Doctor of Physical Therapy (DPT)

 This course focuses on evidence-based theories and skills to advance person-centered clinical reasoning.
 Current best evidence for the physiologic connection between psychosocial factors and healing will be reviewed.
 Students build on previous courses that introduced person centered communication skills and theories that include motivational interviewing, goal setting, patient education and behavior change.
 These skills and theories are then applied to chronic pain and other special health conditions influenced by a variety of social determinants of health.

 In this course students will develop a scholarly professional research project.
 The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the faculty research advisor.
+Prerequisites: PDPT-529 Evidence Based Practice & Clinical Decision Making

-Students continue to develop and implement a scholarly professional research project.
-The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the faculty research advisor.
+In this course students will develop a scholarly professional research project.
+The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the student which is agreed upon by their faculty research advisor.
+Prerequisites: Successful completion of prior coursework or authorized by program director

 Students complete a scholarly professional research project.
 The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the faculty research advisor.
 The class culminates in a research symposium presenting the student/faculty research projects to the community.
+Prerequisites: PDPT-751 Professional Research Project II

 This course is an 8-week full-time clinical education experience.
 Students will be under direct supervision of a clinical instructor at an assigned physical therapy facility.
 Clinical sites vary in their location and it is the student’s responsibility for all incurred travel and living expenses.
 Prerequisites: Successful completion of all prior didactic and clinical coursework.